specialunderwear/django-easymode/docs/index.md

 .. toctree::
    :maxdepth: 1

-    Internationalisation of models, with admin support <i18n/index.md>
+    Internationalization and Localization of models, with admin support <i18n/index.md>
     Translation of model data using gettext <i18n/translation.md>
     Automatic generation of xml from model trees <xslt/index.md>
     Admin support for model trees with more than 2 levels of related items <tree/index.md>